TypeNetwork/variable-fonts-info-site/topics/size/logo-example.md

 title: "Logo sizing"
 ---

-A company called MOSCOSO needs a new logotype, which they want to be in all caps.
+A company called Moscoso needs a new logotype, which they want to be in all caps.
 They seek something “narrower, bolder, and more elegant” than their reference serif.
 The logo will be used at three sizes: full size (display), half size, and quarter size.

 The designer finds a suitable “narrow, bold, and elegant” serif to use as a starting point.
 Houston, we have a problem: at smaller sizes, the finer details of this font start to disappear.